History of Sex in Cinema:

 Writer/director Paul Schrader's film, similar to John Ford's western The Searchers (1956), told about the one-man crusade of conservative businessman and religious Michigan Calvinist Jake Van Dorn (George C. Scott), a single parent.

-His obsessed objective was to find his misguided daughter Kristen (Ilah Davis), who had run away to California to join the world of the underground porn film industry.
-The pornographic film-making industry was shown, for instance, in the filming of a porn scene, between a male and two females (porn actress Niki (Season Hubley) wearing a wig, and Serena (real-life porn star Serena)).
+His obsessed objective was to find his misguided daughter Kristen (Ilah Davis), who had run away from Grand Rapids, Michigan (while attending a youth convention with her Calvinist church) to California to join the world of the underground porn film industry.
+The pornographic film-making industry was shown, for instance, in the filming of a porn scene in a cheap motel room, between a male and two females (porn actress Niki (Season Hubley) wearing a wig, and Serena (real-life porn star Serena)).

 In other scenes, Van Dorn visited the "Les Girls" strip club in Los Angeles that featured a titillating, topless re-enactment of the Darth Vader vs. Luke Skywalker lightsaber battle on the main stage.
 The busty topless clerk (Linda Morell) told him that it was $5 for two minutes in one of the private booths, the price of one token.
 She had a coin-change maker strapped to her waist and conveniently provided change.